Towards Understanding Adversarial Robustness of Optical Flow Networks: What Causes a Successful Patch Attack?

 \subsection{Spatial Location Heat Map}

-We analyze the impact of the spatial location of the adversarial patch by placing the adversarial patch at different locations in the image and computing the attacked EPE for each location.
+We analyze the impact of the spatial location of the adversarial patch by computing the attacked End-Point-Error (EPE) for each location over a coarse grid on the image.
 For visualizations of the resulting heat map, we linearly interpolate between values and clip them.
-Our experiment allows us to identify three potential attacking scenarios: best case, median case, and worst case.
-For example, in the worst case scenario, we paste the patch at the location with the highest attacked EPE.
-Figure~\ref{fig:impactLocation} shows that the sensitivity to adversarial attacks depends much on the image and the location of the patch.
-The sensitivity of PWC-Net and RAFT can sometimes be high, as well.
-Especially image regions with large flow, \eg fast moving objects, can lead to a severe deterioration of EPE.
-For the example in Figure~\ref{fig:impactLocation} top row, worst case EPE deteriorates to $54.38$, $38.95$, and $65.61$ for FlowNetS, FlowNet2 and SPyNet, respectively.
+This allows us to identify three potential attacking scenarios: best case, median case, and worst case.
+For example, in the worst-case scenario, we paste the patch at the image location with the highest attacked EPE.
+Figure~\ref{fig:impactLocation} shows that the sensitivity to patch-based attacks depends much on the image and the location of the patch.
+The sensitivity of PWC-Net and RAFT can also sometimes be high.
+In particular, image regions with large flow (\eg, fast-moving objects) can lead to a severe deterioration of flow estimations.